paulojnunes/SEBC/challenges/labs/0_setup.md

 yum install -y ansible
 ```

-SSH Login Without Password from the edge node to the rest of the nodes
+SSH Login Without Password from the first host to the rest of the nodes
 ```
 [root@challengesebc1 ~]# ssh-keygen
 [root@challengesebc1 ~]# ssh-copy-id -i ~/.ssh/id_rsa.pub challengesebc2